What You Will Learn From this Article

 There’s an unjust fear of skin cancer and plenty of medical studies to debunk it.
 One such study conducted in Tarapaca University in Arica, Chile found an association between melanoma skin cancer and vitamin D deficiency.

-As a world traveler and someone who grew up in the tropics, I will share with you that local people there have not used sunblocks and sunscreens for generations and skin cancer has never been a reported health issue.
-Their brown skin makes them less likely to get sunburned as compared to a Caucasian skin but not any more or less likely to develop skin cancer.
+When growing up in Southeast Asia, many of the locals did not use sunblocks and sunscreens for generations, and yet, skin cancer was not a reported health issue.
+Their darker skin pigmentation make them less prone to sunburns as compared to a those with lighter skin pigmentation, but not any more or less likely to develop skin cancer.

-The same way all fats were demonized and made to fear as a cause of cardiovascular diseases, I feel like the sun and skin cancer has been taken on the same trajectory – to the great benefit of the skincare companies and sunscreen lotion manufacturers.
+The same way all fats were demonized and made to fear as a cause of cardiovascular diseases, sun and skin cancer has taken on the same trajectory—to the great benefit of the skincare companies and sunscreen lotion manufacturers.

-Bottom line: Sensible exposure to the sun is not only healthy but necessary – 15 to 20 minutes in the morning sun, between 10 am and 12 pm is optimal unless you are experiencing any specific skin conditions.
+Bottom line: Sensible exposure to the sun is not only healthy but necessary—15 to 20 minutes in the morning sun, between 8 am and 10 am is optimal unless you are experiencing any specific skin conditions.

 During winter, the option is vitamin D supplementation.